You might’ve seen numbers like ‘::

 Prompt | Image | Comments |

-Remember that negative prompts also work relatively, so wood::1 teapot::-1
+Keeping in mind negative prompts are also relative, so wood::1 teapot::-1

 is the same as wood::10 teapot::-10